Cloud-gaming:Analysis of Google Stadia traffic: How Stadia adapts to the available bandwidth

 Here, we test the ability of Stadia to adapt to a sudden change in the available bandwidth.
 Limiting the bandwidth during the gameplay, we aim to investigate how Stadia responds to congestion in real time.

 This section uses dataset D7.
 We start Wondershaper in the background after 120 seconds of playing without any bandwidth limit (i.e., using the default link capacity of 100 Mbps).
 We first consider bandwidth drops to 10 Mbps, 15 Mbps, 20 Mbps and 30 Mbps.
 After that, we do the opposite, we start Stadia under a bandwidth limit (as in the previous section), to remove it after 120 seconds.
-To showcase the impact of these changes, we use the metrics obtained from \url{chrome://webrtc-internals/}, such as the RTT, video packet losses and the rate of successful delivered video frames to the application.
+To showcase the impact of these changes, we use the metrics obtained from \url{chrome://webrtc-internals/}, such as the RTT (calculated as the time between the transmission of STUN packets and the arrival of the response), video packet losses and the rate of successful delivered video frames to the application.
 The use of Chrome's statistics to quantify QoS was studied in \cite{ammar2016video}.

 Figure~\ref{ada} shows the RTT, video packets lost and video resolution of the stream over time for each of the bandwidth limits.
 We can observe that once the bandwidth decreases, Stadia changes resolution repeatedly for a while.
 Once the client reports that packets are being lost, Stadia drops to the lowest resolution.
 Then, after a short time, Stadia attempts to use a new encoding configuration with a higher resolution.
 If the new configuration still results in dropping packets, Stadia repeats the process again until a viable configuration is found.